MA Study of Religions

 Cosmology, Magic and Divination aims to explore the divinatory and magical practices of the classical world, paying attention to modern theories of magic and with an emphasis on the reading of classical philosophers and practitioners.

-Buddhist Philosophy provides students with a systematic and critically aware understanding of current philosophical difficulties and recent insights in Buddhist Philosophy.
+Buddhist Philosophy provides students with a systematic and critically aware understanding of current philosophical difficulties and recent insights into Buddhist Philosophy.

 - An opportunity to engage with different religious traditions